Singer Neuro Lab

 Dr Bryan Singer (Principal Investigator)

-Bryan is a Senior Lecturer in the School of Psychology at the University of Sussex (Brighton, UK).
-Bryan's lab is part of the highly collaborative Behavioural and Clinical Neuroscience group.
+Bryan is an Associate Professor in the School of Psychology at the University of Sussex (Brighton, UK).
+Bryan's lab is part of the highly collaborative Biological Psychology group.
 He is the Director of the Sussex Addiction Research and Intervention Centre (SARIC) and a member of Sussex Neuroscience.
 Bryan also has an Associate role at The Open University (UK).

 Current Lab Members